jrstew/jrstew.github.io/_pages/about.md

 ---

 This is the academic page of Jonathan Stewart.

-This site is under construction as I learn how to use it!
+I am a PhD student in the Department of Statistics at Rice University.
+My research is on networks and statistical network analysis.
+I am interested in understanding how to better model depenent network data.